-Identity Theft: Dirty Dozen Tax Scams 2016
+Identity Theft: Tax Scams

 With tax season upon us, the IRS has issued warnings that scam artists are on the prowl and they could be after you.
 They have again issued their list of the “Dirty Dozen” Tax Scams, this time identity theft tops the list.
 You can read about 2015’s number one, phone scams, in our post from last year.
 While identity theft can happen at any time of the year, many criminals take advantage of tax season to get their victims.